 Let me start with the things we chose not to do and why.

 What We Kept

 We choose not to paint the cupboards, I think they would look wonderful painted white, but we have lots of white painted furniture and I don’t want everything to look madeover.
-Besides that all the other cupboards are birchanf I am also obsessed with continuity throughout our home.
+Besides that all the other cupboards are birch and I am don’t want to change the look of continuity throughout our home.
 Hubs always prefers wood, so it was an easy decision.

 Last year we saved up and added granite countertops, and had to add a backsplash.
 Just like the wood cabinets, this tile is throughout our home, and I love the natural look of the stone.

 I really thought about hanging pretty shower curtains that split in the middle along the edge of the tub.
 I even bought a push rod to hang them, but there isn’t enough room between the toilet and the edge of the tub for them to hang freely.
 I wish there had been room, but cleanliness first.
 I mention it as it may be something you want to consider in your bathroom.